US Supreme Court Upholds Controversial Voting Restrictions - UrduPoint

 Supporters of the state laws argued in the Supreme Court, where conservative-leaning justices have a 6-3 majority, that the laws are necessary to prevent voter fraud.

-Justice Samuel Alito, writing for the majority, said in the decision that every American faces at least some voting burden and that "mere inconvenience" is not enough to demonstrate a violation of Section 2.
+Justice Samuel Alito wrote in the majority opinion that every American faces some voting burden and that "mere inconvenience" is not enough to demonstrate a violation of Section 2.

 The impact of the laws, he argued, was negligible.